Dental Anxiety Management Guide: Understanding Causes and Helpful Coping Tips

 Regulations and Policies Related to Dental Care

-• professional licensing for dentists and dental specialists
+• Professional licensing for dentists

-• infection control and sterilization standards
+• Infection control and sterilization standards

-• patient consent and treatment information policies
+• Patient consent and treatment transparency

-• workplace safety regulations for healthcare staff
+• Workplace safety regulations

-• public health guidelines related to oral healthcare
+• Public health guidelines

 Helpful Tools and Educational Resources

-Common tools include:
+Some widely used tools include:

 • Oral health education websites